 What Makes This Grief Different?

 Unlike traditional grief, which often follows a clear event, this grief is complicated by its intangibility.
 There is no body to bury, no ceremony to attend, no clear “before and after.”
-Instead, the loss is of potential — a future self, a role, a dream — that was deeply hoped for but never arrived.
+Instead, the loss is of potential.
+A future self, a role, a dream.
+That was deeply hoped for but never arrived.
 This can make the grief feel ungrievable, as if it has no permission to exist.

 Pauline Boss, PhD, a pioneering researcher in ambiguous loss, defines it as a loss that is unclear and lacks resolution, complicating the mourning process and often leaving individuals suspended in a state of ongoing grief (Boss, 1999)[^23].
 This unresolved grief can manifest as confusion, numbness, or persistent sadness without a clear cause.